 - Full accreditation

-- Student advancement to top secondary schools in Los Angeles
+- Student advancement to top secondary schools and prestigious colleges and universities

 - Arts, science, and technology curriculum inspires academically proficient learners